Market access

 Exports

-Approximately 12% (7000 tonnes) of the Australian crop is exported on an annual basis.
+In recent seasons, approximately 4000 tonnes of the Australian crop is exported each season.
 Australia’s key export markets include Hong Kong, New Zealand, Singapore and the United Arab Emirates.
-The industry undertakes marketing in many of these countries to encourage demand of Australian mangoes.
-Currently, Australia is negotiating access for fresh Australian mangoes to a number of other key markets.
+The industry undertakes marketing in some of these countries to encourage demand of Australian mangoes.
+Australian growers continue to look for new valuable markets and the industry's export strategy highlights the potential of gaining access to new markets and improved access to existing markets.

-To complete your online registration for protocol markets please follow the links below:
+To complete your online registration for protocol markets please visit the Export Registration for Protocol Markets page.

 Domestic market